MicroStrategy/rest-api-docs/docs/common-workflows/server-level-privileges/watch-kpi-insight-service-privileges.md

 - `POST /api/iserver/metadata/commands`

 These endpoints allow administrative users to submit commands to manipulate metadata on IServer.
 First, you obtain the authorization token needed to execute the request using `POST /api/auth/login`.
 Then, you pass the authorization token in the request header.
 You provide the information in the parameters of the request.

+To auto-grant Watch KPI privileges ("Use Library Watchlist" and "Use Library Insight") for Library users (who has "Use Library Web" privilege), you need to call this API with query parameter `commandId` set to `1`.

 The example below demonstrates how to assign privilege to use Watch KPI and Insight service to users.